antonbabenko/pre-commit-terraform/README.md

 Or, using Docker ([available tags](https://github.com/antonbabenko/pre-commit-terraform/pkgs/container/pre-commit-terraform/versions)):

 **NOTE:** This command uses your user id and group id for the docker container to use to access the local files.
-If the files are owned by another user, update the ```USERID``` environment variable.
-See [File Permissions](#file-permissions) for more information.
+If the files are owned by another user, update the `USERID` environment variable.
+See [File Permissions section](#docker-usage-file-permissions) for more information.

 ```bash
 TAG=latest